 Once you enter the procedure room your information will be checked again using the same checklist as earlier.
 You will be made comfortable on a trolley, your body will be covered with sterile theatre towels and the skin around the neck and shoulder area will be cleaned with a cold antiseptic solution.
-The area where the device is to be fitted will be injected with a local anesthetic to numb the area so the procedure will not be painful.
+The area where the device is to be fitted will be injected with a local anaesthetic to numb the area so the procedure will not be painful.

 Once the anaesthetic has taken effect a small incision is made in the skin, this creates a pocket under the skin for the device to sit in.
 The device is then inserted into this pocket and the skin is closed, with surgical glue.
 You may feel some pushing at this point but it should not be painful.

 The procedure usually takes about 15 minutes and you may need to take some simple pain relief medication, such as paracetamol, when you get home as it is sometimes a little painful once the anaesthetic has worn off.

 You should avoid any heavy lifting or manual work for 3 – 4 days after the procedure, to allow time for the wound to settle.
 You can bathe and shower as normal but should avoid soaking in the bath and actively washing the wound until the glue has disappeared from the skin.